 Articles whose relevancy lies in the zone between the automatic 'publish' and the automatic 'trash' thresholds are presented to a GPHIN Analyst for human decision making.
-Subsequent to reviewing an article, the analyst decides whether to publish, trash or alert the article.
-The analysts also review the automatically 'trashed' articles to ensure that there are no relevant articles or false negatives.
+Subsequent to reviewing an article, the analyst decides whether to publish / alert or trash the article.
+The analysts also review the automatically 'trashed' articles to ensure that there are no relevant articles or 'false negatives'.